moleculerjs/site/source/docs/0.14/broker.md

 ## Ping
 To ping remote nodes, use `broker.ping` method.
 You can ping a node, or all available nodes.
-It returns a `Promise` which contains the received ping informations (latency, time difference).
+It returns a `Promise` which contains the received ping information (latency, time difference).
 A timeout value can be defined.

 ### Ping a node with 1 second timeout
 ```js